 Transitioning from preschool to kindergarten can be a life changing event for young children.
-That is why Head Start facilities try to make it as easy as possible for both the child and the parent.
-Parents receive an orientation, transition training, flyers, books, Beginners Day Activities and the opportunity to volunteer in their child's class and interact with classroom activities.
+Head Start centers try to make it as easy as possible for both the child and the parent.
+Parents receive an orientation, transition training, fliers, books, Beginners Day Activities and the opportunity to volunteer in their child's class and interact with classroom activities.
+Head Start Staff will provide a transition meeting for children transitioning from Head Start to Kindergarten to help support a successful transition.

-The parent or guardian may request copies of pertinent health/education information from the students files upon asking the child's teacher or family advocate.
-The request must be received by May of the current year.
-If documentation is requested after May, files will be in storage and the process of receiving documentation will be extended.
-Files received after May will require a picture ID from the parent or guardian and a signed release form.
+The parent or guardian may request copies of pertinent health/education information from the students files by contacting the child's teacher or family advocate.
+The request must be received by May of the current program year.
+If documentation is requested after May, files may be in storage and the process of receiving documentation will be extended.
+Files requested after May will require a picture ID from the parent or guardian and a signed release form.